-High winds, heavy snow, and the general extreme weather that comes with a Canadian winter can unfortunately cause damages to your home.
-One of the culprits that can cause home damage in winter are trees or limbs that fall from either your's or your neighbor’s property.
+High winds, heavy snow, and the general extreme weather that comes with a Canadian winter can, unfortunately, cause damages to your home.
+One of the culprits that can cause home damage in winter is trees or limbs that fall from either your's or your neighbour’s property.
 And, as unfortunate of an occurrence that would be, there is a silver lining; luckily home insurance is there to cover the cost of any damages.
 There are of course some stipulations, so keep reading to find out how you are covered if your home falls victim to a rouge tree or tree limb.

-Now, what if the tree falls and there were no damages to your property, but a big and most likely expensive cleanup to be done?
-If the clean up is related to any property damages then it will be covered, but if there are no damages then unfortunately your insurer is not required to cover clean up costs.
+Now, what if the tree falls and there were no damages to your property, but a significant and most likely expensive cleanup to be done?
+If the clean up is related to any property damages, then it will be covered, but if there are no damages then, unfortunately, your insurer is not required to cover clean up costs.

 So, what if it’s not just your home that gets damaged, but also your vehicle?
-In the event that your vehicle suffers damages from a fallen tree as well as your home, you will have to submit two different claims, one to your home insurer and one to your auto insurer.
-However, in order to receive any compensation from your auto insurance company, you must have either comprehensive or perils coverage active on your policy.
-Unfortunately, without that extended level of coverage you will have to pay for either repairs or a new vehicle out of pocket.
+If your vehicle suffers damages from a fallen tree as well as your home, you will have to submit two different claims, one to your home insurer and one to your auto insurer.
+However, to receive any compensation from your auto insurance company, you must have either comprehensive or perils coverage active on your policy.
+Unfortunately, without that extended level of coverage, you will have to pay for either repairs or a new vehicle out of pocket.

 Fortunately, and unfortunately, it does not matter whose property the tree fell from, the person whose property is damaged is the one whose home insurance is used.
-So, if your neighbor’s tree falls on your property, the damages would be covered under your home insurance policy.
-The same works in reverse, if your tree falls on their property their insurance would cover them.
+So, if your neighbour’s tree falls on your property, the damages would be covered under your home insurance policy.
+The same works in reverse, if your tree falls on their property, their insurance would cover them.
 Hence the “fortunately and unfortunately” view on the matter.
 The main issue with this process is if the tree is deemed unhealthy and your insurer refuses to cover the damages.
-It is best to be proactive to avoid a situation like this, and speak to your neighbor if you feel like their tree could pose a threat to your home.
+It is best to be proactive to avoid a situation like this and speak to your neighbour if you feel like their tree could pose a threat to your home.